 We hope everyone who visits our reserves has a fantastic time, however like all natural environments there are a few things to watch out for.
 The ground around the reserves may be uneven, wet and slippy at times.
 Animals, such as rabbits, like to dig holes.
 So it is important to watch your footing as you walk around.
 There may also be deep water.

-Being a wetland reserve during spring and summer months we also have lots of bitting insects so please wear trousers and long sleeve tops and bring some repellent durng this time.
-Additonally, as deer inhabitat many of our reserves, ticks are a possibility.
+Being a wetland reserve during spring and summer months we also have lots of biting insects so please wear trousers and long sleeve tops and bring some repellent during this time.
+Additionally, as deer inhabit many of our reserves, ticks are a possibility.
 Ticks also inhabit urban parks and gardens.
-Wearing trousers and long sleeves is also the best defense against this as well as sensible shoes, but also check for ticks after your walk and for a few days afterwards.
+Wearing trousers and long sleeves is also the best defence against this as well as sensible shoes, but also check for ticks after your walk and for a few days afterwards.
 If you do find any ticks on yourself or a pet consult a health care professional before removing.

 Please also wash your hands before eating and drinking (bringing alcohol hand gel is a good idea).
 There are a number of poisonous plants around the reserves and diseases, such as Weils Disease, are present in the water.

 There are many ways to get involved and support the Great Fen.
 You can come to an event, volunteer, donate and much more.
-See the Support Us section to find out more.
+You can find out more ways to get involved by clicking on the image below.